• Tax free income insured by the Federal Government which continues as long as your home is your primary residence. Freedom from stress and worry.

 • Use proceeds for long term care or other expenses such as repairs on your home or even a vacation or new car purchase.

-* A Reverse Mortgage has all the typical closing costs one finds with a typical FHA mortgage.
-But fees are higher than with a traditional mortgage.
-There is an up front Mortgage Insurance fee (MIP) which is mandated by the FHA and which cannot be eliminated.
-HECM counseling is another cost though it is minimal.
-As for other closing costs, title fees, recording fees, origination fees , these are costs that all mortgages have.
+* A Reverse Mortgage has all the typical closing costs one finds with a typical FHA mortgage, but fees are higher than with a traditional mortgage.
+There is an up front Mortgage Insurance fee (MIP) of 2% based on appraised value which is mandated by the FHA and which cannot be eliminated.
+However, this is not an out of pocket expense.
+HECM counseling fees are minimal, and if your financial situation warrants, this cost can be included on the HUD-1 (closing statement) at closing and not an out of pocket expense.
+The appraisal fee is anywhere from $450 to $800 depending on the type of home.

 • A Reverse Mortgage can reduce your children's and grandchildren's inheritance.
-A Reverse Mortgage is a rising debt loan since no mortgage payments are being made, the opposite of a typical mortgage where equity increases as mortgage payments are made.
+A Reverse Mortgage is a rising debt loan since no mortgage payments are being made and is the opposite of a typical mortgage where equity increases as mortgage payments are made.
+You can make mortgage payments on a Reverse Mortgage is you desire.

-• Selling your home can often provide a greater return on your investment than a Reverse Mortgage.
+• Selling your home can provide a greater return than a Reverse Mortgage.

 • Moving from your residence in less than five years makes a Reverse Mortgage impractical.
-It does not make good sense to use a Reverse Mortgage short term.
+It does not make good sense to use a Reverse Mortgage short term due to closing costs.

-• If you fail to pay your real estate taxes or homeowner's insurance or neglect to maintain your home, the lender may require repayment.
+• If you fail to pay your real estate taxes or homeowner's insurance or neglect to maintain your home in decent condition, the lender may require repayment.
 (Reverse Mortgage lenders, however, will work with you to cure the default.) • If you leave your primary residence for a period exceeding 12 consecutive months, the Reverse Mortgage will become due.
-(Nursing homes, assisted living, etc.)
+(Nursing homes, assisted living, moving, passing away, etc.)

 • If your heirs wish to benefit from your home after your passing, they can sell the property and keep the remaining equity or they can get their own mortgage.
-However, in keeping the home the full balance will be due. • Medicaid may be affected, and you may not qualify for benefits unless you spend down your Reverse Mortgage proceeds each and every month.
-(Check with your attorney and Medicaid to discuss Medicaid's parameters.)
+However, in keeping the home, the full balance will be due. • Medicaid may be affected, and you may not qualify for benefits unless you spend down your Reverse Mortgage proceeds each and every month.
+(Check with your attorney and Medicaid to discuss Medicaid's eligibility requirements.)

-• An equity loan (if you qualify) may be a cheaper way of getting cash out of your home as closing costs may be lower.
+* An equity loan (if you qualify) may be a cheaper way of getting cash out of your home as closing costs may be lower.
+But you will still have to qualify with your income and credit.

-• If your primary goal is fixing up your home and a community loan provides adequate funds, a Reverse Mortgage is not your best option.
+* If your primary goal is fixing up your home and a community loan is available and will provide adequate funds, this may be a better option.

 * If your financial situation will preclude you from paying real estate taxes, insurance, and maintaining your home, forego a Reverse Mortgage.

-* If your children invite you to live in their home and spend your remaining years with them, this may be a better alternative than staying in your home.
+* If your children offer their home, and you can spend your remaining years with family, this may be a better alternative than staying in your home.

-I hear potential borrowers decrying closing fees, but when you consider the benefits to the loan and what you can achieve, it's all relative.
 All closing costs can be financed into the loan except the appraisal fee and counseling fee.
-HECM Counseling, which is required by HUD, is a fee that can be waived based on income status.
+HECM Counseling, which is required by HUD, is a fee that can be waived based on your income status.
 Here are typical reverse mortgage fees:

 FHA MORTGAGE INSURANCE

 This fee at closing (which is almost always financed in the loan) is 2% of the appraised value of the home and .5% of the ongoing/outstanding balance.
-You will get a statement each month showing the costs of the loan as it accrues.
+You will get a statement each month showing the loan as it accrues.
+This statement also shows your line of credit growth.

 This fee is the lender’s fee.
 The maximum fee is set by FHA and is 2% of the first $200,000 of your property value and 1% over $200,000.
 The maximum origination fee is $6,000.